hygraph/status/site/content/incidents/clouflare-service-disruption.md

 ]
 resolved = false
 +++
 Cloudflare seems to have issues with routing.
 Major parts of the world are affected by this currently.
 We will update as soon as we have more information.
+[Cloudflare Status](https://www.cloudflarestatus.com/)